Privacy notice

 • clearly display a building construction fault;

-• clearly display the effect of insulation or draught proofing; or
+• clearly display the effect of insulation or draught-proofing; or

 • show anything else of interest or out of the ordinary.